collindching/Data-Science-Journey/README.md

 This repo is for tracking personal projects, coursework, and readings.

-My current interests: machine learning in Python, software engineering in Python, computer vision, and natural language processing

 ## What I'm working on

+My current interests learning interests are: finding enterprise machine learning applications, learning software engineering in Python, and natural language processing.

 Learning:
 - **Hands-On ML with Scikit-Learn & Tensorflow**